tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson04.md

-where the 7 refers to the user and grants them rwx (111 in octal). the 6 refers to the group and grants the rw- (110) in octal the 0 refers to everyone else and grants them --- (000) in octal You can also add and remove permissions symbolically:
+where the 7 refers to the user and grants them rwx (111 in octal). the 6 refers to the group and grants the rw- (110) in octal the 0 refers to everyone else and grants them --- (000) in octal You can also add and remove permissions symbolically using
+* u,g, and/or o to specify the user group or other
+* and a + or - to specify adding or removing a permission
+* and r,w, and/or x to specify read, write, and execute permissions

 ``` bash
 chmod go-rwx
 ```